LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 similarly for each back-end and their names are distinguished by the prefix ``Cuda`` or ``Hip``.
 For example, ``CudaKernel`` or ``HipKernel``.

-* ``Cuda/HipKernel< EnclosedStatements>`` launches ``EnclosedStatements' as a GPU kernel; e.g., a loop nest where the iteration spaces of each loop level are associated with threads and/or thread blocks as described by the execution policies applied to them.
+* ``Cuda/HipKernel< EnclosedStatements>`` launches ``EnclosedStatements`` as a GPU kernel; e.g., a loop nest where the iteration spaces of each loop level are associated with threads and/or thread blocks as described by the execution policies applied to them.
 This kernel launch is synchronous.

 * ``Cuda/HipKernelAsync< EnclosedStatements>`` asynchronous version of Cuda/HipKernel.